Himaka12/Vehicle-Sales-Rental-System/README.md

 ## 📌 Overview

-The **Vehicle Sales & Rental System** is a centralized platform designed to streamline vehicle business operations.
+The **Vehicle Sale & Rental System** is a centralized platform designed to streamline vehicle business operations.
 It enables users to browse vehicle listings, manage sales and rentals, store vehicle images, and analyze customer feedback using AI-driven sentiment analysis.

 ---